rixx/books.rixx.de/data/reviews/saad-hossain/escape-from-baghdad/index.md

 matter-of-fact and humanly flawed as the rest of the plot.

 Despite the focus on war, PTSD, violence, death, torture, and pain – I enjoyed reading this book, and it managed to be fun, not depressing.
-And that's despite (or due? probably not) the fact that it feels terribly real.
+And that's despite (or due? probably not) the fact that it's terribly real.
 Even though there would be room for a sequel, the author has no plans to write one, and while that's probably wise, I can't help but be a little sad.